It doesn’t matter whether you’re a business or an individual: If you’re you asking, “how can I fix ...

 Want to crush a competitor in search results?
 Want to save your own brand online?
 Perhaps you'd like to simply cause that great article languishing on page five of Google to get more attention - you saved all those children in Africa after all!
-Reputation PR (Reputation Public Relations) is an often technical for of public relations that can be used as a shield, or as a sword, depending on your needs.
+Reputation PR (Reputation Public Relations) is often technical for public relations that can be used as a shield, or as a sword, depending on your needs.

 The best example of this is seen in the political realm.
-Three weeks before the election something shows up in search results that is devastating to a candidate.
+Three weeks before the election something shows up in search results that is devastating to a political candidate.
 Someone is promoting it heavily because every time someone Google's that politicians name, this bad thing shows up at the top.
 Who do you think did that?
 How did they do it?

 In the example above, timing is everything.
 Three weeks before an election isn't enough time to fix the problem.
 Sure, the candidate can put out a press release.
 But the damage is done.
 Their message has been muddled.
 They are on the defensive.